On the complexity of the free space of a translating box in R^3

 Similarly, each edge of $\mathcal F$ corresponds to a connected set of robot placements that simultaneously realize two generic contact specifications.
 Some of these edges realize a singly-degenerate contact specification.

 Finally, each vertex of $\mathcal F$ arises from a robot placement simultaneously realizing three generic contact specifications.
-See Figure \ref{fig_triple_contact} for an example.
+See Figure \ref{fig_triple_contact} again.
 Some vertices of $\mathcal F$ correspond to the robot simultaneously realizing a singly-degenerate contact specification and a generic contact specification, while other vertices of $\mathcal F$ correspond to the robot realizing a doubly-degenerate contact specification.

-In order to asymptotically bound the complexity of $\mathcal F$, it is enough to bound its number of vertices, since then the same asymptotic bound will also hold for the number of edges and faces.
-Furthermore, vertices of $\mathcal F$ that involve degenerate contact specifications are easily bounded by $O(n^2)$, so we only need to consider vertices of $\mathcal F$ that arise from three generic contact specifications.
+In order to asymptotically bound the complexity of $\mathcal F$, it is enough to bound its number of vertices: By the general position assumption, all vertices of $\mathcal F$ have degree $3$, hence the number of edges equals $3/2$ times the number of vertices.
+Furthermore, each face is bounded by at least three edges, so the number of faces is at most $2/3$ times the number of edges.

+The number of vertices of $\mathcal F$ that involve degenerate contact specifications is easily bounded by $O(n^2)$, since each such vertex arises from at most two contacts.
+Hence, we only need to consider vertices of $\mathcal F$ that arise from three generic contact specifications.